-- You may ‘open up’ for your symptoms from friends and relatives.
+- You may ‘open up about your symptoms to friends and relatives.
 However, if you are open about your feelings with close family and friends, it may help them to understand and help.

 What are the depression treatment options?

-But I here give you a very fast depression treatment which not even cure you within 3 months and same time make you a new person.
+But I here give you a very fast depression treatment which not even cure you within 3 months and at the same time makes you a new person.

 Bach Flower Remedies surely cure millions of depression patients so far.
 Here is my suggestion for the patients:-

-Mix these 3 Bach Flower Remedies in a half bottle of filter (pure) water, insert 2 drops of the each remedy into the bottle and shake the bottle hard before you sip a ¼ % medicine water.
-Sip ¼ % medicine water three more times a day (approximately every 3 hours).
-Every day you will take 4 doses like the first day for next 3 months.
+Mix these 3 Bach Flower Remedies in a half bottle of filter (pure) water, insert 2 drops of each remedy into the bottle and shake the bottle hard before you sip 25% medicine water.
+Sip 25% medicine water three more times a day (approximately every 3 hours).
+Every day you will take 4 doses like the first day for the next 3 months.

-And mix these 3 remedies for follow up dose (90% of people do not need any follow-up dose), whenever you will feel little depression take a dose for an instant cure.
+And mix these 3 remedies for a follow-up dose (90% of people do not need any follow-up dose), whenever you will feel a little depressed take a dose for an instant cure.

-Gorse is the remedy for people who have given up belief and hope, willfully refuse to be encouraged, so certain are they that their case is hopeless.
-If ill, they may think themselves incurable, and that nothing can be done, a remedy for uncertainty, for despair, depression, loss of faith, very great hopelessness.
+Gorse is the Bach remedy for belief and hope.
+People who have willfully refuse to be encouraged.
+They stay hopeless always.
+If ill, they may think themselves incurable, and that nothing can be done.
+Gorse is a Bach remedy for uncertainty, despair, depression, loss of faith, and great hopelessness.
 Read more about Gorse.

-You can find these Bach Flower Remedies at nearby Homeopathy Pharmacy.
+You can find these Bach Flower Remedies at the nearby Homeopathy Pharmacy.